A critical take on the theory after almost 30 years of its existence, featuring 6 international experts in aromatherapy and essential oil research.

 In a nutshell: functional groups are small groups of atoms within molecules.
 They importantly contribute to their physical properties, such as solubility, melting and boiling points, as well as determine their chemical reactivity – kinds of chemical reactions they may undergo in various conditions.

-Organic chemistry is essentially the chemistry of hydrocarbons, molecules bearing carbon and hydrogen atoms.
-Other elements bring new properties to organic compounds, with oxygen being by far the most important in essential oils.
+Organic chemistry is essentially the chemistry of compounds that contain carbon and hydrogen atoms.
+Other elements bring new properties to organic compounds, oxygen being by far the most important in essential oils.
 Depending on how oxygen combines with carbon and hydrogen atoms, different types of molecules may form: alcohols, aldehydes, ketones, acids, esters, ethers, oxides and lactones – each characterised by the specific functional group.

 Different functional groups on the same molecular backbone (geranyl– in this case).
 The position and bonding of oxygen (O) to carbon (C) and hydrogen (H) gives rise to different types of molecules (note that geranic acid is not typically a constituent of essential oils, however, it is sometimes found in the hydrolats).